Skip to main content

 How should lenders prepare for CFPB 1071 compliance?

-Paula King, Senior Advisor with Abrigo Advisory Services, recently provided a CFPB 1071 rule checklist to help financial institutions understand the proposed requirements.
+Paula King, Senior Advisor with Abrigo Advisory Services, recently provided a CFPB 1071 rule checklist to help financial institutions understand the requirements.
 It also includes actions financial institutions can take to prepare for and successfully comply with the final 1071 rule.

 What help is available for complying with the requirements to collect small business loan application data?